 We are honored to serve as your Board and want to thank you for placing your trust in us to oversee your Company and to represent you and your interests.
-We are pleased that Colgate continues to deliver strong progress against our growth strategy, even as we continued to navigate unprecedented uncertainty and difficult operating conditions during 2022 due to the effects of the war in Ukraine, the COVID-19 pandemic, inflation and rising interest rates.
+We are pleased that Colgate continues to deliver strong progress against our growth strategy, even as we continue to navigate challenging global macroeconomic, geopolitical and market conditions.